petermgrund/HUN/_about/church/church.md

 category: "Culture"
 ---

-The **Church of Hverland** (Hverlandip ilagiissia) is the national church of Hverland and the largest religious denomination in the country.
+The **Church of Hverland** (Hverland qalvik) is the national church of Hverland and the largest religious denomination in the country.
 The church is Lutheran (luteriusiut) in tradition.